ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>All of my articles are 100% free to read!
 Non-members can read for free by checking out this link.</blockquote>

 <h3>4.
-Learn Data Science in 6 weeks - <a href="https://medium.com/write-a-catalyst/learn-data-science-in-6-weeks-14a74adfcfb4" target="_blank" rel="noopener noreferrer">link</a></h3>
+Python Radio 32: Old-Time Radio - <a href="https://medium.com/radio-hackers/python-radio-32-old-time-radio-3fc1337212f5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Write A Catalyst`**
+✍️ **posted by `Radio Hackers`**

-<blockquote>In this article, I have shared complete 6 weeks learning schedule to learn data science focused on key tools and techniques: Python…</blockquote>
+<blockquote>Build a Time Machine</blockquote>

 <h3>5.
-Python Radio 31: There Goes Your Money! - <a href="https://medium.com/radio-hackers/python-radio-31-there-goes-your-money-caca6e527e7e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Predictive Maintenance Models with a Focus on Class Balancing — Complete Notebook - <a href="https://medium.com/towards-data-science/predictive-maintenance-models-with-a-focus-on-class-balancing-complete-notebook-d8c385835a13" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Radio Hackers`**
+✍️ **posted by `Towards Data Science`**

-<blockquote>Using Python to see how contactless transactions work.</blockquote>
+<blockquote>From Model Creation to Deployment: Building a Predictive Maintenance System with Streamlit</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>